Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 • Update firmware for hardware devices using Linux Vendor Firmware Service (LVFS, https://fwupd.org)

-In addition to this, GNOME Software provides screenshots, ratings, and reviews for software.
+GNOME Software also provides screenshots, ratings, and reviews for software.

 GNOME Software—Updates view